e-gov/DHX/Protocol.md

 v 0.5

 #### Overview
-The protocol provides a technical solution, which allows the document management systems (DMS) of the Estonian public sector, but also the information systems of the private and third sector that communicate with the public sector, to exchange documents, based on the so called distributed or decentralised principle.
+The protocol provides a technical solution, which allows the document management systems (DMS) of the Estonian public sector, but also the information systems of the private and third sector that communicate with the public sector, to exchange documents, based on the distributed or decentralised principle.

 DHX is a new document exchange protocol which uses the X-Road infrastructure.

 Unlike the old document exchange centre (DEC), DHX does not require visiting “the post office” any longer for mail collection, but brings documents to the doorstep.

-DHX is intended for the safe organisation of the public sector’s document exchange.
+DHX is intended for the secure organisation of the public sector’s document exchange.

 The compilation of the protocol is based on the best practice in protocol specification  [RIA-PP].

 The text has a normative meaning.
 The other content of the GitHub repository has an informative purpose.

-The protocol has been developed by the Information System Authority.
+The protocol has been developed by the Estonian Information System Authority.
 Please send proposals and comments to priit.parmakson@ria.ee or create Issue in this repository.

 #### Definitions and abbreviations

-_Institution_ &nbsp;&nbsp; An organisation entered in the national register of state and local government (RKOARR).
+_Institution_ &nbsp;&nbsp; An organisation entered into the national register of state and local government institutions (RKOARR).

 _Document_ &nbsp;&nbsp; A document processed in an institution within the meaning of document management in the Estonian public sector.